s4dhulabs/LFWFBD/Cases/LFCS-1.md

 ```
-In addition the attacker also know which users are valid or not, because of course, those blocked are valid.
-So it also leads to valid user enumeration, which is specially handy when the attacker is not necessarily trying to guess passaword, but also the usernames from a blackbox perspective.
+In addition the attacker also know which users are valid or not.
+So it also leads to valid user enumeration, which is specially handy when the attacker is not necessarily trying to guess password, but also the usernames from a blackbox perspective.

 ### Complexities e Misconceptions
 _[Section in progress]_